 The World Wide Web Browser Tutorial

 When you first open the web browser it will automatically load a “homepage” – usually that of the browser’s manufacturer.
-E.g. Internet Explorer will load the MSN homepage.
+E.g. Microsoft Edge will load the MSN homepage.
 Most people find this irritating and change the default homepage setting to something they are more interested in like weather reports, stock exchange info or their favourite search engine.
 To change your homepage to your preferred page, browse to the page you want as your homepage.
 Then go “View”, “Internet Options”, select the “Use Current” button.

 As a page “loads” into your browser you will see the text come in, the pictures arrive – all the basic elements